ZECHEESELORD/buh/docs/fulcrum-item-engine-spec.md

 - `Map<String, CustomItem>` from ID to definition.
 - Load custom definitions from disk on startup (YAML/JSON/HOCON).
    - Apply validation and log configuration issues.
    - Provide lookups by both ID and underlying `Material`/metadata for vanilla wrapping.
+   - PDC helper lives in the engine to store item IDs (and future state) under namespaced keys; avoid ad‑hoc PDC writes elsewhere.

 Responsibilities: